icon

 Create a Business Plan

-If you’re just DJing weddings for fun, you can skip this portion, but if you’re trying to make a living as a respectable wedding DJ, creating a detailed business plan will save you stress down the road.
 Musicians aren’t normally considered the most administrative individuals, but success in the highly competitive wedding DJ field depends on meticulous attention to detail.
-Map out your business and make sure there is a clearly defined method for making a sustainable income.
-Many DJs are utilizing online methods like social media to get their name out there and business off the ground.
+Map out your business and ensure a clearly defined method for making a sustainable income.
+Many DJs use online methods like social media to get their name out there and get their business off the ground.

 Buy Your Gear

-The last step in preparing your business is purchasing all of your equipment.
-Collecting your audio equipment can be a process--so don’t rush it.
-You don’t need every state-of-the-art piece of equipment on the market to be a killer DJ, but you do need the essentials.
+To DJ at a wedding reception, you need the right gear.
+Collecting your audio equipment can be a process — so don’t rush it.
+You don’t need every state-of-the-art piece of equipment on the market to be a killer DJ — e.g., you don't need a smoke machine — but you do need the essentials.

 Mixing DJ software, a PA system, a mixing board, and studio-grade headphones are essential to any serious wedding DJ setup.
 However, it’s more important that you know how to effectively use the equipment rather than buying the most expensive pieces.
 A simple DJ mixer and DJ controller can go a long way for aspiring DJs to start playing events, but your equipment will depend on what kind of DJ you want to become.